lubuntu-team/constitution/Constitution.md

-THIS IS A DRAFT, AND IS NOT IN EFFECT.

 This document is the Lubuntu Constitution, which aims to define Lubuntu as a project, its community, and its governance.
 If something is not explicitly defined here, please refer to the [Ubuntu Code of Conduct](https://www.ubuntu.com/community/code-of-conduct), which some parts of this document were derived from.
 This document is not exhaustive or complete.
 It is not a rulebook; it serves to distil our common understanding of a collaborative, shared environment and goals.
 We expect it to be followed in spirit as much as in the letter.

 # Definitions